-The World Database on Protected Areas (WDPA) provides a picture of the extent, location and effectiveness of the world’s protected areas.
-Launched in 1981, this joint project between UNEP and the International Union for Conservation of Nature (IUCN) World Commission on Protected Areas represents the most complete data set on the world's terrestrial and marine protected areas.
+The World Database on Protected Areas (WDPA) is the authoritative source of information on the world’s protected areas.
+Launched in 1981, but with a history dating back to 1959, this joint project between UNEP and the International Union for Conservation of Nature (IUCN) is the most complete dataset on the world's terrestrial and marine protected areas.

 The World Database on Other Effective Area-based Conservation Measures (WDOECM) provides the authoritative source of information on OECMs.
 Newly created in 2019 at the request of Parties to the Convention on Biological Diversity (CBD), this database is also a joint project of UNEP and the International Union for Conservation of Nature (IUCN).

 Both databases are used to track progress towards international biodiversity and development targets such as the SDGs, identify new priority areas for protection, and flag sensitive conservation areas that should be avoided in industrial development projects.